 -

-WARNING In 2020, NYS enacted restrictions on eligibility for CDPAP and personal care, requiring the need for physical assistance with three (3) Activities of Daily Living (ADL), or supervisory assistance with 2 ADLs if the person has dementia or Alzheimer's disease.
-As of October 2024 these changes are still not implemented because of the public health emergency.
-Also, new Independent Assessor procedures to assess the need for CDPAP, personal care, and MLTC enrollment started May 1, 2022.
-See more about these changes here.
+WARNING - later in 2025, new applicants for CDPAP or personal care will require the need for physical assistance with three (3) Activities of Daily Living (ADL), or supervisory assistance with 2 ADLs if the person has dementia or Alzheimer's disease.
+See more about these coming changes here - which were enacted in 2020 but put on hold because of the public health emergency.

-The consumer can hire almost anyone, including any family members except his or spouse.
-Since April 2016, because of a change in State law, parents of disabled ADULT children have been able to serve as CDPAP aide if they are not also the recipient's designated representative, and with restrictions on whether they may live with the consumer.
+The consumer may hire almost anyone, including any adult family members except his or spouse.
+Since April 2016, because of a change in State law, parents of disabled ADULT children -- have been able to serve as the CDPAP personal assistant (PA) if they are not also the recipient's designated representative.
+Likewise, an adult son or daughter, son-in-law or daughter-in-law may now be the aides for their parent.
 See this article in Democrat & Chronicle, Nov.
 25, 2015.
 Social Services Law §365-f, subd.
 3, as amended by L. 2015 Ch.
 511, enacting Senate bill S05712-A (Sen. Simcha Felder).

 A "legally responsible" adult may not be the aide.
 Spouses are always legally responsible for their spouse.
 Parents are always legally responsible for their children under age 21.
-They may not be the CDPAP aide for those relatives.
+They still may not be the CDPAP aide for those relatives.

-A "designated representative" of a CDPAP consumer may not be the aide.
-State regulations state, "...With respect to a non self-directing consumer, a "designated representative" means the consumer's parent, legal guardian or, subject to the social services district's approval, a responsible adult surrogate who is willing and able to perform such responsibilities on the consumer's behalf.
-The designated representative may not be the consumer directed personal assistant or a fiscal intermediary employee, representative or affiliated person" 18 NYCRR 505.28(b)(5)
+The state regulation defines "designated representative" as "an adult to whom a self-directing consumer has delegated authority to instruct, supervise and direct the consumer directed personal assistant and to perform the consumer's responsibilities specified in subdivision (h) of this section [505.28] and who is willing and able to perform these responsibilities.
+With respect to a non self-directing consumer, a designated representative means the consumer's parent, legal guardian or, subject to the social services district's approval, a responsible adult surrogate who is willing and able to perform such responsibilities on the consumer's behalf.
+The designated representative may not be the consumer directed personal assistant or a fiscal intermediary employee, representative or affiliated person.
+18 NYCRR 505.28(b)(5)

 -